 — Damon Leader Charge, director of tribal outreach, University of South Dakota

 Throughout the project, all research will be done after receiving tribal approval.
 Tribes will own the data from their respective communities.

-Along with Edwards, Herrington and Teo-Gooding, UNL team members include Lorey Wheeler, CYFS research associate professor; Theodore Hibbeler, tribal education and engagement Extension educator; and dozens of postdoctoral, graduate and undergraduate student scholars.
+Along with Edwards and Teo-Gooding, UNL team members include Lorey Wheeler, CYFS research associate professor; Ramona Herrington, cultural outreach manager, IRVL; Theodore Hibbeler, tribal education and engagement Extension educator; and dozens of postdoctoral, graduate and undergraduate student scholars.

 “I could have become a statistic,” Leader Charge said.
 “But I was raised by countless, beautiful, strong women on both sides of my family to know that kind of treatment was wrong.”